Health & Wellness

 • Lack of support: Hard sofas often lack proper lumbar support, which can strain your lower back muscles and result in back pain from sleeping on the couch.

-• Poor posture: Sitting on a hard surface can make it difficult to maintain good posture, leading to spinal misalignment and back pain.
+• Poor posture: Sitting on a hard surface can make it difficult to sit upright, leading to spinal misalignment and back pain.
+Additionally, seat depth can affect posture and back support, with deeper seats providing more relaxed seating and shallower seats promoting an upright posture.

 • Pressure points: A hard sofa can create pressure points on your body, causing discomfort and potentially leading to chronic pain.